Prom Etiquette Guide: How to Buy the Right Corsage

 sparkling-white-rose-corsage-2

 Many wish to save their corsage as a memento of their special evening.
-Place it in a cool, dry place when you return home and allow it to completely dry out before storing it in a more permanent location as a keepsake.
+If you do, place it in a cool, dry place when you return home and allow it to completely dry out before storing it in a more permanent location as a keepsake.

-A corsage can be a special memory and symbol of an unforgettable night -- be sure to pick the perfect one!
+Today, a corsage can be a special memory and symbol of an unforgettable night.
+Be sure to pick the perfect one!

 Previous Next